Seventh-day Adventist eschatology: New World Order

 The beast with two horns is also to say "to them that dwell on the earth, that they should make an image to the beast;" and, furthermore, it is to command all, "both small and great, rich and poor, free and bond," to receive the mark of the beast.
-Revelation 13:11-16.
+Revelation 13:11–16.
 It has been shown that the United States is the power represented by the beast with lamblike horns, and that this prophecy will be fulfilled when the United States shall enforce Sunday observance, which Rome claims as the special acknowledgement of her supremacy.
 But in this homage to the papacy the United States will not be alone.
 The influence of Rome in the countries that once acknowledged her dominion is still far from being destroyed.
 And prophecy foretells a restoration of her power.
 "I saw one of his heads as it were wounded to death; and his deadly wound was healed: and all the world wondered after the beast."
 Verse 3.
 The infliction of the deadly wound points to the downfall of the papacy in 1798.
 After this, says the prophet, "his deadly wound was healed: and all the world wondered after the beast."
 Paul states plainly that the "man of sin" will continue until the second advent.
-2 Thessalonians 2:3-8.
+2 Thessalonians 2:3–8.
 To the very close of time he will carry forward the work of deception.
 And the revelator declares, also referring to the papacy: "All that dwell upon the earth shall worship him, whose names are not written in the book of life."
 Revelation 13:8.
 The papacy will receive homage in the honour paid to the Sunday institution, that rests solely upon the authority of the Roman Church."

 Antichrist

-For the mainstream view, see Day of the Dragon by Clifford Goldstein.
+A mainstream view is represented in Day of the Dragon by Clifford Goldstein.

 Seventh-day Adventists teach that the office of the papacy is the Antichrist, a belief so widely held by Protestants that it became known as the "Protestant view" of prophetic interpretation.
 In 1798, the French General Berthier exiled the Pope and took away all his authority, which was later restored in 1929.
 This is taken as a fulfillment of the prophecy that the Beast of Revelation would receive a deadly wound but that the wound would be healed.
 Adventists have attributed the wounding and resurgence in to the papacy, referring to General Louis Berthier's capture of Pope Pius VI in 1798 and the pope's subsequent death in 1799.

 A minority view by Samuele Bacchiocchi has suggested expanding the Antichrist concept to include also Islam.
 However the majority Adventist view today disagrees and holds to the traditional Adventist view of the papacy as the Antichrist.